For all the talk of movie theaters as “sacred spaces,” the family bonds are what stick with the viewer.

 House-Museum of Dr. Anastácio Gonçalves

-House-museums are some of my favorite types of museums because they often reveal the distinctive taste of an individual, couple, or household.
-From furniture to tableware, paintings to wall color, these uniquely unique museums are usually (although not always) smallish and contained within one building—the historic figure/collector’s home—personalizing the experience for a visitor beyond the...
+House-museums are some of my favorite types of museums because they reveal the distinctive taste of a historic figure or collector couple.
+From furniture to tableware, paintings to wall color, these unique museums envelop the visitor in a single, smallish building (although not always).
+The intimate setting personalizes the experience for a visitor beyond the...
 Continue Reading →

 Welcome to the Imperial Dollhouse